-Freedom of association and the right to collective bargaining are respected
+Freedom of Association and the Right to Collective Bargaining

-- Workers, without distinction, have the right to join or form trade unions of their own choosing and to bargain collectively without previous authorization. - Third Parties shall adopt an open attitude towards the activities of trade unions and their organizational activities. - Workers are free to peacefully assemble and strike provided the assembly or strike is carried out in conformity with the applicable national law. - Worker's representatives are not discriminated against and have access to carry out their representative functions in the workplace. - Where the right to freedom of association and collective bargaining is restricted under law, the employer facilitates, and does not hinder, the development of parallel means for independent and free association and bargaining.
+- Workers, without distinction, have the right to join or form trade unions of their own choosing and to bargain collectively without previous authorization. - Third Parties shall adopt an open attitude towards the activities of trade unions and their organizational activities. - Workers are free to peacefully assemble, and strike provided the assembly or strike is carried out in conformity with the applicable national law. - Worker's representatives are not discriminated against and have access to carry out their representative functions in the workplace. - Where the right to freedom of association and collective bargaining is restricted under law, the employer facilitates, and does not hinder, the development of parallel means for independent and free association and bargaining.